 Activity 6: Screencasting

-- Check out Steve's Screencasting Secrets Resource Page if you want to go further.
-If using a PC we recommend Camtasia - for Mac Screenflow.
+- If using a PC we recommend Camtasia - for Mac Screenflow.

 If you just want to dabble...
 Here are some simple, free tools to explore:

-- Screencast-O-Matic is another free program for PC or Mac.
+- Screencast-O-Matic (free version) is a free program for PC or Mac

-For this activity you will need to download the Jing program or work with Screencast-O-Matic.
+For this activity, you will need to use ScreenCastify, Jing program or work with Screencast-O-Matic, or any other of the software mentioned above.
 You will record a short video and post it in your Moodle course or topic area.
 Your video does not need to be longer than one minute.
 Choose any topic that you would like related to your course topic, a few examples include:

 - display and describe the course topic